 MBoSC is dedicated to expanding sustainable trail access and properly maintaining current trails in the Santa Cruz area.
 The club organizes and promotes ample opportunities for motivated riders to be involved with caring for our local trails.

-MBoSC’s latest project promises to be a major undertaking and will require a great number of skilled and dedicated volunteers to make it a success.
-We anticipate that a bulk of the trail construction will be done with machines and skilled operators.
-This flow trail will be the first trail in SDSF built in its entirety using modern, sustainable trail construction techniques rather than a patchwork of re-purposed logging cuts interspersed with short segments of true hand-built singletrack.
+A bulk of the trail construction is done with machines by qualified operators, with volunteers brought in for the shaping of features and fine finish work.
+This trail will be the first in SDSF built entirely with modern, sustainable trail construction techniques rather than a patchwork of re-purposed logging cuts interspersed with short segments of true hand-built singletrack.

 FOREST OF NISENE MARKS STATE PARK